pushcx/lockrun/README.markdown

 Now we'll find `lockrun` in the usual place: `/usr/bin/` or whatever you specify.

+To install the manpages, you need [ronn](https://github.com/rtomayko/ronn).
+To install ronn on Debian, use `apt-get install ruby-ronn`.
+You can also use `gem install ronn`.

+## PORTING

 We'll note that though portable, this program is nevertheless designed only to run on UNIX or Linux systems: it certainly won't build and run properly on a Windows computer.